 Filing Your CGT

 You also have to file a tax return.
 You should report the CGT in your for year Income Tax Return.
 If you are paper filing, this return must be filed by October 31st of the following year.
 This is extended to mid-November if you file using the Revenue Online Service (ROS).
+Complete the CGT section on your Income Tax Return to ensure proper reporting of gains.

 Paying CGT Online

 You should pay your CGT via the Revenue Online Service (ROS), where you can make a return and a payment in the same visit.
 This is a good way to make sure that you will receive the pharmaceuticals on the due dates and not get fined.
+Use online accountants to file your CGT conveniently through ROS.

+Paying Capital Gains Tax (CGT) late in Ireland triggers penalties and interest under Section 1084 of the Taxes Consolidation Act 1997.
+Late filing incurs a surcharge of 5% of the tax due (up to €12,695) if under two months late, and 10% (up to €63,485) for longer delays.
 The penalties and interest for not paying CGT in an acceptable time frame can be severe.
 Make sure to pay by the due date, as additional fees can be incurred.

 These dates are crucial to ensure you don’t get fined and, all while meeting your obligations on time.